dnmfarrell/jp/README.md

 ### Programming

 #### .def
 Define a macro.
 Reads the next arg as the macro name (must begin with .).
 The following statement is used as the macro body.
 Whenever the name is encountered, it will be replaced with the macro body.
-Recursive macros are not supported, but macro bodies can include other macros (just not themselves).
-Macros cannot be changed and redefinitions are ignored.
+Once defined, macros cannot be changed and redefinitions are ignored.

     jp .def .abc .do '"a"' '"b"' '"c"' .done .abc
     "c"
     "b"
     "a"

+Because macros are lazily evaluated, they can recurse.
+This macro cons every stack item into an array on TOS:

+    jp .def .consall .do .count 1 .gt .if .do .swap .cons .col .done .done 1 2 3 [] .consall [
+      1,
+      2,
+      3
+    ]

 You can load a file of macro definitions by providing the `-m` option.
 Macro files are loaded line-by-line, so macro definitions cannot contain newlines.
 This repo has an example macros file, `macros.jp`: